 - Task Settings: Check “Send run details by email“, add your email then copy paste the code below in the Run command area.
 After that, click OK.

-Note: Before you paste the code above in the User-defined script area, change the value for -e PASSWORD= and add your own password. mariushosting is an example for a password.
+Note: Before you paste the code above in the User-defined script area, change the value for PASSWORD and add your own password. mariushosting is an example for a password.
 You have to insert your own password.

 After you click OK on STEP 5 a new warning pop up window will open.
 Click OK.

-After you click OK on STEP 6, select your “Install Flame” Task then click the “Run” tab.
-You will be asked to run Install Flame – click Yes.
+After you click Submit on STEP 6, select your “Install Flame” Task then click the “Run” tab.
+You will be asked to run Install Flame – click OK.
 Follow the instructions in the image below.

 Go back to STEP 1 or you will deal with karma 🙂